redocly-demo/whatsfordinner-api/openapi/info-description.md

 # About the API

-Before you get too excited, this is a fake API created for a talk.
+Before you get too excited, this is a fake API created for a second talk.

 What's for dinner's APIs track kitchen ingredients on-hand.